Walter E. Webber: Career

+After Webber's death, John William McNaughton succeeded him as Sovereign Grand Commander.

 Personal life

 Webber moved to Yarmouth, Maine, in 1970.
 He became a long-term member of the town's First Parish Congregational Church, and served on its board of trustees.
 He was also chairman of the board of York Mutual Insurance Company of Maine and of Maine Medical Center's Brighton Campus (then known as the Osteopathic Hospital of Maine).

-In September 2003, he moved to Lexington, Massachusetts, after accepting the role of Sovereign Grand Commander of the Scottish Rite of Freemasonry for the Northern Jurisdiction of the United States, succeeding Robert Odel Ralston.
-A 33rd Degree Mason since 1987, Webber had been the District Deputy Grand Master of the Grand Lodge of Maine for many years, and was elected to the board of directors of the Scottish Rite Supreme Council in 1994.
-That year, he helped establish the 32nd Degree Masonic Learning Centers for Children, which afforded children with dyslexia one-on-one tutoring at over fifty centers in the Northeastern and Midwestern states.